German Submarines to Attack Aerial Threats with Missiles

 Strategic Importance

-This technology represents a major advance in underwater combat.
-Submarines with missiles to target aerial threats can effectively counter ASW tactics, pushing enemies to rethink their plans, especially where aircraft have typically been more powerful.
-There is already rising international interest in this technology.
-Future partnerships and licensing could enhance global defense capabilities.
+This technology is a big step forward for fighting underwater.
+Submarines with missiles that can hit air threats can effectively counter ASW tactics, forcing enemies to change their plans, especially where planes have usually been stronger.
+There is already a lot of interest in this technology around the world.
+Future partnerships and licensing could make defense stronger around the world.

 Testing and Development Stages